kozleo/Stability-Papers/stabilitybooks.md

 ## Linear Algebra

-Linear algebra is a must for learning dynamical systems theory.
+Linear algebra is a must for learning nonlinear dynamical systems theory.
+That might seem strange--what is the study of *linear* algebra going to tell us about *nonlinear* dynamics?
+The answer lies in the fact that we have a basically complete theory of linear dynamical systems, and essentially no theory for nonlinear systems.
+Indeed, the first thing we do when trying to understand a nonlinear system is "linearize" it around some point of interest and then apply linear dynamical systems theory.

 * Introduction to Dynamical Systems - Luenberger (specifically chapter 4)
 * Linear Algebra - Gilbert Strang
 * Matrix Analysis - Horn & Johnson

 ## Calculus / Analysis
-I can't recomend a good calculus book because I've never encountered one.
-I learned calculus through studying physics in college.
+I can't recomend a good calculus textbook because I've never encountered one.
+I learned calculus through studying physics in college and that has proved sufficient.
 Every calculus class I took was pretty bad.

 * Classical Mechanics - John Taylor
 * Introduction to Mathematical Analysis - Rudin